Some customs in local Swiss schools are very different from what you as Expat might be familiar with!

 - No school league tables or ranking and very little information on schools.

 Do you need more information about the Swiss school system?
-Get online or face-to-face guidance for your local education consultant: https://livingswitzerland.ch/consulting-services/
+Book an online or face-to-face consulting session with your local education consultant: https://livingswitzerland.ch/consulting-services/